 A doctor will ask the person about symptoms and carry out a physical examination.
-They may use a laryngoscope, which is a tube with a camera on it, to see what is happening inside the throat.
+They may use a laryngoscope, which is a tube with a camera on it, to evaluate the inside of the throat.

-Other imaging tests, such as an X-ray, a CT, or an MRI scan, can help the doctor see how far the cancer has spread.
+Other imaging tests, such as an X-ray, CT, or MRI scan, can help the doctor confirm a diagnosis and see how far the cancer has spread.

 A doctor may recommend a biopsy.
 This involves taking a sample of throat tissue or cells to test for cancer in a lab.
 A biopsy will also show what kind of cancer is present.